ORead15/2DM-Anticounterfeiting/README.md

 ## Raman-Optical Shape Matching Scripts
-#### First we need to resize the Raman maps so the nanosheet has the same aspect ratio as the corresponding optical imaage.
+#### First we need to resize the Raman maps so the nanosheet has the same aspect ratio as the corresponding optical image.
 1. Open 'Resize Raman contours to OM contours.py'.
 2. Ensure your filepath to 'Raman Maps and OM Images\Raman Threshold/*.tif' is specified in the for loop (line 64)
 3. Ensure your filepath to 'Raman Maps and OM Images\OM Raman/*.tif' is specified in the for loop (line 79)
 4. Ensure your filepath to the corresponding folders on Lines 71, 75, 82, 91, 95 are specified.
 5. Run script.

-#### We can then run the next script.
+#### We can then run the next script to match optical-Raman nanotag shapes.
 1. Open 'Raman OM Shape Matching.py'
 2. Ensure your filepath to 'Raman Maps and OM Images\OM resave/*.tif' is specified in the for loop (line 73)
 3. Ensure your filepath to 'Raman Maps and OM Images\Rescaled Raman Pad/*.tif' is specified in the for loop (line 95)
 4. Define a filepath to a reference optical image from the OM Resave folder. (line 146)
 5. Run script.

+### In summary:
+* Inputting a reference optical image and running the second script will output the most similar Raman map.
+* This demonstrates a rough proof of concept that the consumer could record the optical image, and it will match to the manufacturers optical image, and Raman map.
+* Unfortunately this method results in 2 false positve matches out of 11.

 ## PL fitting script
 1. Open 'MoS2 Bulk PL Spectra fitting.py.